NoirOfficial2012/Arduino-Uno-Clock/README.md

 # Arduino-Uno-Clock
-I made this project using just andaruino uno and a display!
+I made this project using just arduino uno and a display!
 To prove that its super Easy to make a clock.
+Its super easy to DIY